ticlazau/ce-fm-exercise/README.md

 #### Exercise 1 - Text Cleaning

 Process the provided text samples by:
-- Remove urls from text: "The link to latest football score. https://xyz.com/a/b"
+- Remove URLs from the text: "The link to latest football score. https://xyz.com/a/b"
-- Remove alphanumeric words from text: "Hello Maria whatsup123"
+- Remove alphanumeric words from the text: "Hello Maria whatsup123"
-- Remove words start with character: "Mado is very good with last ball six #dhoni #six"
+- Remove words starting with '#' character: "Mado is very good with last ball six #dhoni #six"
 - Splits alphanumeric words into digits and text: "I will be buying movie tickets for 4adults"

 #### Exercise 2 - Summarization